-Disclosure of information that enables a person to evaluate an entity's objectives, policies and processes for managing capital may be required by the accounting policies used in the preparation of the financial statements; for example, requirements in IFRS under IAS 1 Presentation of Financial Statements.
+Disclosure of information that enables an individual to evaluate an entity's objectives, policies and processes for managing capital may be required by the financial reporting framework used in the preparation of the financial statements; for example, requirements in IFRS under IAS 1 Presentation of Financial Statements.

-How an entity manages its capital is entity-specific and the accounting policies used to prepare the financial statements might not prescribe a specific calculation.
-The accompanying disclosure required by section 10 of the Instrument allows a reader to understand how an entity calculates these measures and how they relate to measures presented in the entity's primary financial statements when these measures are disclosed in documents other than the financial statements.
+How an entity manages its capital is entity-specific and the financial reporting framework used to prepare the financial statements might not prescribe a specific calculation.
+The accompanying disclosure required by section 10 of the Instrument allows a reader to understand how an entity calculates these capital management measures and how they relate to measures presented in the entity's primary financial statements when these measures are disclosed in documents other than the financial statements.